 Discusses a case in Riviera Beach, Florida where a developer was threatening to sue the city council for reneging on a supposed deal to use eminent domain on an area for private redevelopment

-The establishment of Shenandoah National Park in 1926 is one of the greatest abuses of eminent domain in our country's history. ...
+The establishment of Shenandoah National Park in 1926 is one of the greatest abuses of eminent domain ...
+With the Commonwealth of Virginia condemning the entire area and removing more than 450 families, many by force, the park would eventually encompass 196,000 acres.
+After people were evicted, Virginia transferred the property to the federal government ...
 It is cases such as this that display the vile nature of government takings, and it would be a proud day for our country should men one day become wise enough to decide that the use of eminent domain should be discarded completely.

 Originally published at HarryBrowne.org; defends the free market and individual liberty, quoting among others Bastiat, Thomas Jefferson, David and Milton Friedman, John Lott, Isabel Paterson, Proudhon, Adam Smith, Sowell, John Stossel and Walter Williams